Health Benefits of Swimming & Water Exercise

 Swimming is a fun form of exercise that is good for the health of people of all ages and fitness levels.
 It can be done year-round with a swimming pool enclosure.

 A New Year has just begun and with it, many people have made New Year’s resolutions.
-According to USA.gov, three of thirteen popular resolutions are: lose weight, get fit, and manage stress.
+According to USAGov (the Official Guide to U.S. Government Information and Services), three of thirteen popular resolutions are: lose weight, get fit, and manage stress.
 Swimming is good for your health and can help you with these resolutions in addition to so much more.

 Did you know?